fayad/dotfiles/DebianSid/readme.md

-custom configurations from GNU/Linux environments, mostly from /home
+custom configurations from /home repo from Debian Sid